lukaszdzida/AI_ML_models/README.md

 ---
 ### NOTE

-I'd like to mention that the models have been crated in Jupiter Notebook in Azure Machine Learning Studio mainly in Python3.10 - AzureML Karnel.
+Models have been created in Jupiter Notebook Python3.10 - AzureML Karnel in Azure Machine Learning Studio.

-For deep learning models I used Python3.10 - Pytorch and Tensorflow Karnel, and cleared output from most computational expensive for the cost-saving reasons.